t4d-gmbh/systemdunits/README.md

 # SystemdUnits

-Small package to write unit files for systemd.
+Small package for reading and writing systemd unit files.